Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 MENTAL ACTIONS

-The process of formation of I. d. can be schematically represented in the form of five main. stages.
-The first is the "orienting basis of action", which includes an object or situation (tasks) and a plan of possible action (task solution).
-In the future, this complex, together with ideal actions for its application, becomes the "orienting part" of a new action, a psychological one. mechanism for managing it.
+The process of formation of U.D. can be schematically represented in the form of five main ones. stages.
+The first is the “indicative basis of action,” which includes an object or situation (task) and a plan for a possible action (solving the problem).
+In the future, this complex, together with ideal actions for its application, becomes an “indicative part” of a new action, psychological. mechanism for controlling it.
 The second stage is the formation of the action itself, which first (precisely because it is new) begins with an external material form; its variety is materialized - with models, drawings or letters. signs.
-After sufficient mastery, this form of action is transferred to mentality. plan, but not directly (this is impossible), but through another, verbal form of action.
-In turn, the speech action presupposes the selection of beings. links - schemes of the objective situation and the action itself.
-Only this scheme can be unambiguously expressed in speech and then transferred - together with the problem situation (task) and action - into an independent speech plan (the third stage of the process), built according to the norms of societies. consciousness and impossible in its absence (in animals, in humans in pathological conditions).
-The speech plane is also external at first; it becomes internal only as a result of the transformation of a loud speech addressed to another person.
-Thus, between the plan of material (materialized) action and mentality.
-On the plane are located the plane of perception reflecting "manual practice" with its more or less clear schematization and the plane of speech as societies. consciousness.
+After sufficient mastery, this form of action is transferred to the mind. plan, but not directly (this is impossible), but through another, speech form of action.
+In turn, speech action presupposes the identification of beings. link - a diagram of the objective situation and the action itself.
+Only this scheme can be unambiguously expressed in speech and then transferred - together with the problem situation (task) and action - into an independent speech plan (the third stage of the process), built according to the norms of societies. consciousness and impossible in its absence (in animals, in humans under pathological conditions).
+The speech plane is also at first external; it becomes internal only as a result of the transformation of loud speech addressed to another person.
+Thus, between the plane of material (materialized) action and mentality.
+The plan consists of a plan of perception reflecting “manual practice” with its more or less clear schematization and a plan of speech as societies. consciousness.

-At the beginning of the transfer to mental the plan in it completely reproduces the previous loud-speech form of action.
-Whatever it may appear to the subject, in fact this first form of the U.D. proper is therefore nothing but "external speech to oneself" (the fourth stage of the process).
-But then mastering the action in the mind. plan leads to a reduction in its burdensome and by this time already stereotyped proper speech side.
-In the end, from the speech action "in the mind" only its speech meanings are preserved, but without their former articulateness, which they owe precisely to their speech basis.
-From "external speech to oneself" the action passes into the actual "internal speech", which is the last, fifth stage in the formation of U. d.
-Then it begins to appear in self-observation as indeterminate. some process, flowing automatically, directed at the task, accompanied by feelings of confidence, doubt, fallacy, etc. ("coordination-mismatch" of the actual execution with the sample), but in the very course of not connected with the c.-l. sensory images.
-All this coincides with the psychological characteristic, as it was previously described, and allows us to do that, as a result of these transformations, the objective action receives the form of a thought, becomes a thought about this objective action.
+At the beginning of the transfer into the mind. the plan in it completely reproduces the previous loud-speech form of action.
+Whatever it may seem to the subject, in fact, this first form of the actual action is therefore nothing more than “external speech to oneself” (the fourth stage of the process).
+But then the mastery of action in the mind. plan leads to a reduction in its burdensome and by this time already stereotypical speech side.
+In the end, from a speech action “in consciousness” only its speech meanings are preserved, but without their former articulateness, which they owe precisely to their speech basis.
+From "external speech to oneself" the action passes into the actual " inner speech", which constitutes the last, fifth stage of the formation of action.
+Then it begins to appear in self-observation as an indefinite process, flowing automatically, aimed at a task, accompanied by feelings of confidence, doubt, error, etc. ("coordination -discrepancy" of the actual performance with the model), but in the process itself is not associated with any sensory images.
+All this coincides with the psychological characteristic as it was previously described, and allows us to conclude that as a result of these transformations the objective action receives form of thought, becomes a thought about this objective action.
 Objectively, it becomes a thought already at the level of loud speech, when it takes the form of a judgment.
-But then the verbal shell appears to be so external that it acts only as a message about the action.
-When speech itself is translated into the position of what is only "meaning", then the objective action already and subjectively appears as "pure thought".
-Now, managing the formation of U.D., he knows that this is only "", and knows what earthly is hidden behind his scenes.
+But then the speech shell still appears so external that it acts only as a message about the action.
+When the speech itself is translated into the position of that , that only “means”, then the objective action is already subjectively represented by “pure thought.”
+Now, controlling the formation of U.D., he knows that this is only “”, and knows what earthly thing is hidden behind its scenes.

-Thus, the phased formation of U. d. reveals the emergence of a specific mental. process.
-This mechanism becomes a detailed scheme for explaining many psychological phenomena. phenomena.
-The action is always directed to a specific properties of objects, and each time it is applied, the presence or absence of these properties is established in a permanent manner.
-The external stereotype of these properties as "irritants" leads to the formation of dynamic. stereotype, which, meeting in the future a characteristic combination of its stimuli, immediately gives a picture of the object with all these properties.
-This is how new images, sensual and abstract, arise.
+Thus, the stage-by-stage formation of mental behavior reveals the emergence of a specific mental. process.
+This mechanism becomes a detailed explanation scheme for many psychological phenomena.
+Action is always aimed at defining. properties of objects, and each time it is used, the presence or absence of these properties is established in a permanent manner.
+The external stereotype of these properties as “irritants” leads to the formation of dynamic. stereotype, which, when it subsequently encounters a characteristic combination of its stimuli, immediately gives a picture of the object with all these properties.
+This is how new images arise, sensual and abstract.

-At some actions, he will perform them. part remains in the external field: physical. actions - in the field of things, for perceptual - in the field of perception.
-The orienting part of these actions can either go through the usual evolution of U. deeds or, bypassing speech, remain an ideal "movement of attention" in the field of perception.
+For certain actions he will perform them. part remains in the external field: in physical. actions - in the field of things, for perceptual ones - in the field of perception.
+The approximate part of these actions can either go through the usual evolution of the visual action or, bypassing speech, remain an ideal “movement of attention” in the field of perception.

-We can say that already in present. different types of knowledge. activities are obtained from different tasks and conditions for the formation of ideal ones, in particular U. d.
-In the same way, one can approach other forms of mental. activities, as well as to the analysis of abilities and character traits.
-In this sense, the formation of U. d. acts not only as one of the objects of psychological. research, but also as a study of other psychological. processes.
+We can say that already in the present day. different types of cognizance. activities are obtained from different tasks and conditions for the formation of ideal ones, in particular U. d.
+In the same way one can approach other forms of mental. activities, as well as to the analysis of abilities and character traits.
+In this sense, the formation of mental dynamics acts not only as one of the psychological objects. research, but also as a study of other psychological processes.

-The stages passed during the formation of actions and concepts do not disappear, but become the hidden foundation of each new form.
-There is a layering succession. forms of action and, thus, behind each "phenomenon" there is a "", which does not preexist, but is formed and, having formed, acts as a specific. phenomenon mechanism.
-In this process, the "phenomenon" receives an explanation and a function. justification, because it turns out that it forms the most perfect and economical form of psychological. behavior management.
-Thus, the doctrine of the formation of U. d. allows you to overcome the mental. phenomena as devoid of their own. the essence of epiphenomena, the true mechanisms of which had to be sought outside of psychology, in the generating physiological. processes or in the logical-mathematical relations of reflected things.
+The stages that go through during the formation of actions and concepts do not disappear, but become the hidden basis of each new form.
+Sequential layering occurs. forms of action and, thus, behind each “phenomenon” there appears ““, which does not pre-exist, but is formed and, having formed, acts as a specific one. mechanism of "phenomenon".
+In this process, the “phenomenon” receives an explanation and function. justification, because it turns out that it forms the most perfect and economical form of psychological. behavior management.
+Thus, the doctrine of the formation of mental health allows one to overcome the mental. phenomena as devoid of property. the essence of epiphenomena, the true mechanisms of which had to be sought outside of psychology, in generating physiological. processes or in logical-mathematical relations of reflected things.

 P. Galperin.
 Moscow.